-“All of the challenges that came along this year forced me to let go of the obsession of being perfect.
-As a result, agility and risk-taking don’t feel as foreign as they once did because we’re learning so rapidly and adapting to change at a much faster pace.
-It has been a lesson in learning to let go.”
+“All of the challenges that came along this year forced us to let go of the obsession of perfectionism.
+As a result, agility and risk-taking don’t feel as risky as they used to.
+[As marketers], we’re learning and can change so rapidly.
+We can let go and be much more agile.”

 John Travis, VP of brand marketing, Adobe

 For Donovan, his journey to the Arctic had several completely unforeseen issues.
 At the start, he had to quickly pivot and iterate on his plans when it came to just about everything including traveling throughout the region, and even the very basis of his study – finding a pack of wolves to follow.
 “Initially, the dozen or so wolf dens I knew of and had planned to study were completely frozen over.
 I was left with no subject matter at first.
 I had to figure out quickly how to adapt to continually changing circumstances [such as these], stay optimistic and keep going,” Donovan said.

 He learned to collaborate, enlist help, and to adapt his methods and processes to innovate.
 “I’d get stuck, ask for help, adapt a new technology and ideas, and it quickly became this integral part of maximizing my ability and skill for this project.”

 Prioritizing your own well-being isn’t an indulgence, it’s a necessity.
 In order to maximize productivity, creativity and engagement, both digital leaders and explorers need to be mindful of stress, burnout and creating space for themselves to breathe.